Webs_cgi

 and HTTP_CONTENT_LENGTH

-are overriden by the previous two definitions.$VAR
+are respectively overriden by CONTENT_TYPE

-in extra_vars
+in extra_vars c

-d, a header is added with the value of the variable.
+a header is added with the value of the variable.
 The header name of a variable is made by lowercasing it, mapping '_'

 to '-'